 You will still have flexibility to tailor reports for each client while maintaining a standardized look that gives your reports a consistent, professional style.

-Having a template also mean it also doesn’t matter who creates the report.
+Having a also mean it also doesn’t matter who creates the report.
 If you were to go on a long vacation (you’ve earned it!) or a medical leave, your clients would still receive the same report they have come to expect.